Class Attendance

 Documenting a Serious Illness or Disability

-The Student Health Center does not provide notes to excuse absences for students missing class due to their visit to the Student Health Center, or to excuse class absences due to most common illnesses.
+The Student Health Center does not provide notes to excuse absences for students missing class due to their visit to the Student Health Center, or to excuse class absences due to the most common illnesses.
 The Student Health Center will also not provide notes to excuse absences for medical conditions that were not treated at the Student Health Center.
-The purpose of this policy is to eliminate unnecessary visits from students whose sole purpose is obtaining class absence notes for their professors.
+The purpose of this policy is to eliminate students from unnecessary visits to the Student Health Center for the sole purpose of obtaining class absence notes for their professors.

-Some illnesses may legitimately prevent a student from attending classes but are not serious enough to require evaluation and treatment from the Student Health Center.
-Students often provide self-care, which is very appropriate for many common illnesses such as cold, viral infection, or uncomplicated flu.
-Students should inform their instructors if they are missing class for a common illness.
+Some illnesses may legitimately prevent a student from attending classes, but are not serious enough to require evaluation and treatment from the Student Health Center.
+Students often provide self-care, which is appropriate for many common illnesses such as cold, viral infection, or uncomplicated flu.
+Students should inform their instructors if they are missing class due to a common illness.
 Instructors have the discretion to decide if the absence due to a common illness is excused.
-If a student wishes to appeal the instructor’s decision, the student may do so by contacting the instructor’s Department Chair or Program Director, who will consult with the appropriate Assistant or Associate Dean of the instructor’s college, before deciding the outcome of the appeal.
+If a student wishes to appeal the instructor’s decision, the student may do so by contacting the instructor’s Department Chair or Program Director, who will consult with the appropriate Assistant or Associate Dean of the instructor’s college before deciding the outcome of the appeal.

-If in the judgment of the Student Health Center staff, the student will be out of class due to a serious illness or medical condition, as opposed to a common illness, the Student Health Center staff will contact the appropriate Assistant or Associate Dean, who will then contact the instructor.
-The Student Health Center communication to the Assistant or Associate Dean will serve as the documentation needed by the Dean (see below).
+If, in the judgment of the Student Health Center staff, the student will be out of class due to a serious illness or medical condition, as opposed to a common illness, the Student Health Center staff will contact the appropriate Assistant or Associate Dean, who will then contact the instructor without sharing details of the medical condition.
+The Student Health Center's communication to the Assistant or Associate Dean will serve as the documentation needed by the Dean (see below).
 If the student is seeing an off-campus health care provider, the student will provide the documentation from that provider to the appropriate Assistant or Associate Dean, who will then contact the faculty member.

 Examples of serious illnesses may include (but are not limited to):